 “Kelly, we’ve got her on video sabotaging the crops,” I returned.

 “How have we not had the aliens breathing down on our necks if we had a saboteur?” she asked a question I had been pondering for a while.

-“I can only gather, whoever she worked for put her in place, but had no idea where she would be taken,” I told her and was going to continue when we were interrupted.
+“I can only gather, whoever she worked for put her in place, but had no idea where she would be taken,” I told her.
+A voice called out stopping me from continuing.

 “Nearly time to go,” Tom said aloud looking at us.
-I put my earpiece back in place and unlocked the mic.
-I tapped the glasses bringing up the HUD and noticed Noah, Larry and Amanda was awash with a faint blue line around them.
+I put my earpiece back in place, unlocking the mic.
+I tapped the glasses bringing up the HUD, noticing Noah, Larry and Amanda were awash with a faint blue line around them.